TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 Implementing a naming convention for simplified group management
 ================================================================

-At the moment TYPO3 does not allow grouping backend user groups by some context or their purpose.
-Instead when they are listed (for example in the backend user edit form, where we can assign them to the user) they appear sorted by their names (ascending).
-From one side this might be good as you can quickly find what you are looking for.
-On the other hand if you will have a lot of groups defined, and you will try to quickly find and select/assign some of them to the user, it might be challenging to scroll over a large list.
+TYPO3 currently lacks the feature to categorize backend user groups by context or purpose, sorting them alphabetically instead.
+While helpful for quick searches, this becomes cumbersome with many groups, when it is required to identify them by their purpose or scope.

-The situation might be even worse if there is more than 1 administrator responsible for group and user permissions management.
-If there won’t be some conventions used to name such groups which all administrators follow, then they might find it difficult to figure out what given group is responsible for.
+The situation could worsen with multiple administrators managing group and user permissions.
+Without naming conventions for groups that all administrators adhere to, it may become challenging to identify the responsibilities of each group.

-As mentioned in one of the previous chapters, which detailed various :ref:`Access Control Options in TYPO3 <_available_acl_options>`, these options can be categorized into types like access lists, mounts, page permissions, etc. This categorization can also aid in organizing backend user groups.
+As detailed in the :ref:`Access Control Options in TYPO3 <_available_acl_options>` chapter, these options can be categorized into types like access lists, mounts, page permissions, etc. This categorization can also aid in organizing backend user groups.
 Let’s explore how implementing prefixes in group names can help streamline their organization.